trdavidt/concurrency-webserver/README.md

 wclient <host> <port> <file path(s)>
 ```

 The client makes requests for the listed files to the provided `host` and `port`.
+The file paths should be relative to the `basedir` used by the server.

 ## Load Testing